ibm-cloud-docs/secrets-manager/faqs.md

 {: faq}

 With {{site.data.keyword.secrets-manager_short}}, you can centrally manage secrets for your services or apps in a dedicated, single tenant instance.
 To control who on your team has access to specific secrets, you can create secret groups that map to [Identity and Access Management (IAM)](/docs/secrets-manager?topic=secrets-manager-iam) access policies in your {{site.data.keyword.cloud_notm}} account.
 And, you can use {{site.data.keyword.logs_full_notm}} to track how users and applications interact with your {{site.data.keyword.secrets-manager_short}} instance.

-## Are community plug-ins for Vault supported by {{site.data.keyword.secrets-manager_short}}?
-{: #faq-vault-community-plugins}
-{: faq}

-Currently, {{site.data.keyword.secrets-manager_short}} offers foundational capabilities that don't exist in upstream Vault but are required to support operations for {{site.data.keyword.secrets-manager_short}} as a managed service.
-These capabilities include a set of secrets engines to support secrets of various types in {{site.data.keyword.secrets-manager_short}}, and an {{site.data.keyword.cloud_notm}} Auth method that handles authentication between Vault and your {{site.data.keyword.cloud_notm}} account.

-{{site.data.keyword.secrets-manager_short}} will continue to align with upstream Vault capabilities and plug-ins as it extends its support for more secrets engines in coming quarters.
-Keep in mind that plug-ins or components that are offered by the open source Vault community might not work with {{site.data.keyword.secrets-manager_short}}, unless they are written against a [secret type](/docs/secrets-manager?topic=secrets-manager-what-is-secret#secret-types) that {{site.data.keyword.secrets-manager_short}} currently supports.

-## Can I manage {{site.data.keyword.cloud_notm}} secrets by using an on-premises Vault?
-{: #faq-ibm-cloud-plugins-for-vault}
-{: faq}

-If you're looking to manage {{site.data.keyword.cloud_notm}} secrets through the full Vault native experience, you can use the stand-alone {{site.data.keyword.cloud_notm}} plug-ins for Vault.
-These open source plug-ins can be used independently from each other so that you can manage {{site.data.keyword.cloud_notm}} secrets through your on-premises Vault server.

-- To set up authentication between Vault and your {{site.data.keyword.cloud_notm}} account, you can use the [{{site.data.keyword.cloud_notm}} Auth Method plug-in for Vault](https://github.com/ibm-cloud-security/vault-plugin-auth-ibmcloud){: external}.
-- To dynamically create API keys for {{site.data.keyword.cloud_notm}} service IDs, you can use the [{{site.data.keyword.cloud_notm}} Secrets Backend plug-in for Vault](https://github.com/ibm-cloud-security/vault-plugin-secrets-ibmcloud){: external}.

 ## I'm not familiar with Vault.
 Can I still use {{site.data.keyword.secrets-manager_short}}?
 {: #faq-vault-secrets-manager}